 But why are MtF transgenders so obvious, and so open, outside the West?

-While we were researching ‘Why Men Made God’ I spent much time in the Philippines and was lucky enough to be invited into the company of Filipino families.
+Over the last six years’ I have spent much time in the Philippines and was lucky enough to be invited into the company of Filipino families.
 I was fascinated to observe the ‘two-group’ social model, which we described in the book, in full operation, and indeed I incorporated some of those observations.
 This model was particularly obvious at large family gatherings.
 Here, the men would congregate around one or more tables — often drinking heavily — while the women and children socialised completely separately.
 There were never any women or children at the men’s tables.
 Because I am obviously a man, I was directed to the men’s group and watched from there, as the rising tide of alcohol — in the form of ‘Empi’ or Emperador brandy — rose to my gills.